What Are the 2023 Canadian Lipid Guidelines?

 Non-HDL cholesterol includes all "bad" cholesterol types, while ApoB is a protein associated with LDL particles.
 Both are important markers for cardiovascular risk.

-- Atherosclerosis: Triglycerides contribute to the buildup of plaques in arteries.
+- Atherosclerosis: triglycerides feed plaque buildup in arteries.

-- Heart Disease: Elevated levels increase the risk of heart attacks and strokes.
+- Heart disease: higher levels raise the risk of heart attacks and strokes.

-- Metabolic Syndrome: High triglycerides often accompany other risk factors like high blood pressure and insulin resistance.
+- Metabolic syndrome: high triglycerides often travel with high blood pressure and insulin resistance.

 - Lifestyle Modifications: